Cross-Resonant Gates in Hybrid Fluxonium-Transmon Systems: Introduction

 Compared to the cross-resonance interaction between two qubits of the same species (e.g., two fluxoniums), our system's large detuning between the control fluxonium and the target transmon makes the gate optimization more complex.
 This sizable detuning results in a weak hybridization between fluxonium and transmon states, which, in turn, may require a stronger drive to implement fast entangling gates.
 While increasing the fluxonium-transmon coupling can strengthen this hybridization and allow for faster gates, it comes at the cost of a higher $ZZ$ interaction, a static qubit-qubit interaction that causes errors.
 Although these $ZZ$-effects can be fully corrected in a closed two-qubit system, their presence becomes a significant issue in a multi-qubit system with spectator qubits in arbitrary states, where perfect corrections are not possible.
 As a result, finding the proper trade-off between coupling strength, gate speed, and drive amplitude is a crucial step in ensuring the scalability of our interleaved fluxonium-transmon architecture.
+This interplay is thoroughly examined to find a performance sweet spot in Sec.~\ref{sec:III}.

 To further investigate the scalability of our dual-species approach for QEC, we also consider the fluxonium-transmon-fluxonium (FTF) system~\cite{ding2023high, ciani2022microwave}.
 This architecture leverages the transmon's better-understood and more robust readout capabilities~\cite{shillito2022dynamics, cohen2023reminiscence, chen2023transmon, swiadek2024enhancing, kurilovich2025high, spring2025fast} to perform parity measurements and readout of neighboring fluxoniums.
 Additionally, the transmon can serve as an auxiliary qubit to facilitate logical operations between next-nearest-neighbor fluxonium pairs.
 All of these operations are feasible in a regime with transmon-fluxonium coupling set much stronger than residual fluxonium-fluxonium coupling.
 The benefit of this approach is the suppression of unwanted $ZZ$-type couplings arising from long-range qubit interactions.
 This reduced long-range interaction allows us to investigate gate performance in a small system and confidently extrapolate the results to larger systems with many non-nearest-neighbor spectator qubits.
 We therefore consider the low-interaction regime particularly well-suited for scaling to a large, interleaved lattice of fluxoniums and transmons.
 This dual-species lattice architecture offers a promising route to implementing the surface code~\cite{bravyi1998quantum, fowler2012surface, Barends2014superconducting}, with high-coherence fluxonium data qubits~\cite{nguyen2019high, somoroff2023millisecond}.